Join us for an adventure in flavor!

 fat from top of birria in a small white bowl

-2. Shred the meat – When the stew is ready, taste and adjust the seasonings like salt and pepper.
-Remove meat from stew and shred with two forks.
+2. Shred the meat – Once the stew is ready, I taste it and adjust the seasonings, adding more salt and pepper if needed.
+Then, I take the meat out of the stew and shred it using two forks.

 shredded birria meat

-3. Dip Tortillas: Heat a large griddle or skillet over medium heat.
-Add a small amount of oil to the griddle and swirl it around.
-Dip the corn tortillas into the reserved fat from Birria and lay the tortillas on the hot pan.
+3. Dip Tortillas: Time to heat up a large griddle or skillet over medium heat and add a bit of oil, swirling it around to coat the surface.
+Then I dip the corn tortillas into the reserved fat from the Birria and place them on the hot pan.

-4. Assemble the tacos: Quickly top the tortillas with shredded cheese along with a spoonful of shredded beef, and a little chopped onion and cilantro.
-Don’t overfill the tacos, especially with the cheese, which will ooze out of the tacos while they are frying if you add in too much.
-You will get the hang of it after frying a few.
+4. Assemble the tacos: Once the tortillas are on the griddle, I quickly top them with shredded cheese, a spoonful of shredded beef, and a bit of chopped onion and cilantro.
+I make sure not to overfill the tacos, especially with the cheese, because it can ooze out while frying if there’s too much.
+After frying a few, you’ll start to get the hang of how much filling to use.

 frying tortilla topped with cheese and birria meat

-5. Fry Tacos: Fold the tortilla over, in half.
-Fry for several minutes, until crispy and browned on both sides, flipping once.
-Remove to a plate for serving.
+5. Fry Tacos: I fold the tortilla over in half and let it fry for several minutes until it’s crispy and browned on both sides, flipping it once.
+Once done, I remove it to a plate for serving.

 6. Serve: Sprinkle remaining chopped white onion and cilantro on top.
 Serve with a cup of consommé broth, for dipping.